Comcast/tsb/README.md

 --------
   - `tsb fetch` acquires all the repositories for `/src/`.
   - `tsb build` builds the build branch, with patches applied.
+  - `tsb prebuild` sets up the source repositories and performs all patching up to the point of building, but does not perform a build.
+After this step, running the services in `docker-compose.yml` with docker should produce the build artefacts.
   - `tsb update` fetches the latest updates and creates a new commit in the config repository.
 This will also fetch the latest updates in the subscribed branches and update the patch file's subscriptions.